rebecavalverde/help-docs/docs/en/editor/instruments-rename.md

 renamePart.title: Rename part
 ---

 Once you created a score, you can rename the parts in the document settings.
-To manage the instruments and part settings, click one instrument button on the left on the toolbar, then click on "**Manage instruments**".
+To manage the instruments and part settings, click on the instrument button on the left on the toolbar, then click on "**Manage instruments**".

 ![Manage instruments](/help/assets/img/editor/manage-instruments.png)